luca-parisi/m_arcsinh/README.md

         classifier = svm.SVC(kernel=m_arcsinh, gamma=0.001, random_state=13, class_weight='balanced')
         ```

-* [activation function](https://github.com/luca-parisi/m_arcsinh_scikit_learn/blob/master/mlpclassifier_m_arcsinh.py) in the 'MLPClassifier' class in scikit learn as per the following two steps:
+* [activation function](https://github.com/luca-parisi/m_arcsinh_scikit_learn/blob/master/mlpclassifier_m_arcsinh.py) in the 'MLPClassifier' class in scikit-learn as per the following two steps:

     1. updating the 'base.py' file under your local installation of scikit-learn (sklearn/neural_network/_base.py), similarly to this [commit](https://github.com/scikit-learn/scikit-learn/pull/18419/commits/3e1141dc3448615018888e8da07622452b092f4f), including the m-arcsinh in the 'ACTIVATIONS' dictionary
     2. after importing the relevant 'MLPClassifier' class from scikit-learn, you can use the 'm_arcsinh' as any other activation functions within it: